rkulhanek/wmt12-preproc/README.md

 Alternately, you can download/extract them yourself and set the variables in run.sh appropriately.

-## Miscellaneous
+## Output

+### Corpora
+* europarl     : training
+* newstest2010 : validation
+* newstest2011 : test

+### Languages
+* en
+* fr

+It will create two files for each corpus/language pair in the "out" directory: corpus.lang and corpus.lang.lowernum (e.g. europarl.en, europarl.en.lowernum).

+The former has no recasing or replacement of words.
+The latter lowercases and replaces numbers with the <NUM> token.

-These scripts don't do OOV replacement or recasing; that can be done by the model if desired.
+Neither replace OOV words with UNK; that can be done by the model as desired.

+vocab/vocab.en and vocab/vocab.fr are the vocabularies I'm using.